immersive-web/webxr-input-profiles/README.md

 The state of an XR motion controller's buttons, thumbsticks, dpads, and touchpads is made available to developers via a `Gamepad` object, as defined by the [Gamepad API](https://www.w3.org/TR/gamepad/).
 This data is divided up and populated in the `Gamepad.buttons` array and the `Gamepad.axes` array.
 While this system was adequate for the relatively homogenous console gaming controllers, it breaks down for XR motion controllers as they have not yet converged on a common form factor.
 In addition, the [Gamepad API](https://www.w3.org/TR/gamepad/) does not provide any information about the visualization of a `Gamepad` object which is a requirement to displaying a virtual copy of motion controller on opaque XR headsets.

 ## Overview
 This repository defines a JSON schema to bridge the gap between the needs listed above and the abstract data reported by `Gamepad` objects.
-For each known motion controller, there is a folder in this repository at `./mappings/<Gamepad.id>/`.
+For each known motion controller, there is a folder in this repository at either `./mappings/WebXR/<Gamepad.id>/` or `./mappings/WebVR/<Gamepad.id>/` depending on the type of `Gamepad`.
 In this folder is a `mapping.json` file which enumerates how to interpret the `Gamepad` data, paths to included 3D asset files representing the `Gamepad`, and the metadata necessary bind them together.
 Assets are available under MIT license in .glTF or .glB  format with a schema extension to be defined so additional formats may also be made available in the future.

 ## Design Goals
 This repository has been designed to meet the following goals: